SyrineB11/SyrineB11/README.md

 ### Hi there, I'm Syrine !👋

-#### Computer science and AI specialized engineering student at ENSI (National School For Computer Science)
+#### Graduated as Computer science and AI specialized engineer from ENSI (National School For Computer Science)
 - 📫 How to reach me : syrinebahri6@gmail.com

 - 📫 My Linkedin : https://www.linkedin.com/in/syrine-bahri-5259311ba/